-- 6. Subject to the terms of an applicable judgment of divorce, retirements of capital credits to joint memberships in which the couple is divorced shall be divided equally between joint members, or upon receipt of written instructions signed by both members, shall be assigned in whole or in part to one or both members according to those written instructions. - 7.
-After declaring for retirement but before paying capital credits allocated to a patron or former patron, the Cooperative shall recoup, offset, or set off any amount owed to the Cooperative by the patron or former patron by reducing the amount of retired capital credits paid to the patron or former patron by the amount owed. - 8.
-After the Cooperative authorizes the retirement of capital credits allocated to a patron, the Cooperative shall pay the retired amount by crediting the amount on the patron's next bill or sending a check for the amount to the patron's most current address listed on the Cooperative's records.

-- 9. If a patron or former patron fails to claim a retired capital credits amount after three (3) years and no later than five (5) years, the Board may declare the amount forfeited, as authorized by law and by the Bylaws.
+- 4. The Board, in its discretion, may specially retire capital credits upon a patron becoming a former patron, as deemed financially feasible by the Cooperative. - 5.
+The Board, in its discretion, may allow for early retirement to estates or heirs of deceased members, as provided in the Bylaws, at net present value.
+The Board shall establish the discount rate for calculating that net present value. - 6.
+After declaring for retirement but before paying capital credits allocated to a patron or former patron, the Cooperative shall recoup, offset, or set off any amount owed to the Cooperative by the patron or former patron by reducing the amount of retired capital credits paid to the patron or former patron by the amount owed. - 7.
+After the Cooperative authorizes the retirement of capital credits allocated to a patron, the Cooperative shall pay the retired amount by crediting the amount on the patron's next bill or sending a check for the amount to the patron's most current address listed on the Cooperative's records. - 8.
+If a patron or former patron fails to claim a retired capital credits amount after three (3) years and no later than five (5) years, the Board may declare the amount forfeited, as authorized by law and by the Bylaws.
 Notification procedures are set forth in the Bylaws.
-If a patron or former patron fails to claim the retired amount by the specified date, then the Cooperative shall dedicate any funds remaining unclaimed to Federated Youth Foundation within one (1) year after the funds are declared forfeited or otherwise dedicate the funds as permitted by law. - 10.
+If a patron or former patron fails to claim the retired amount by the specified date, then the Cooperative shall dedicate any funds remaining unclaimed to Federated Youth Foundation within one (1) year after the funds are declared forfeited or otherwise dedicate the funds as permitted by law. - 9.
 The Cooperative shall separately identify and allocate to the Cooperative's patrons capital credits and similar amounts allocated to the Cooperative by an entity in which the Cooperative is a member, patron, or owner.
 The Cooperative may only retire these separately identified and allocated capital credits after the entity retires and pays the amounts to the Cooperative.